Navigating Smart Home Data Security

 How do you expect to change your plans to collect and use data generated by connected home and building devices based on recent media focus on data privacy?

 Although the GDPR has furthered the discussion about data privacy, no additional regulations have been enacted yet.
 Most countries do not have any regulations guiding the Internet of Things (IoT) or protecting consumer data.
 In the U.S., there are some guidelines for how a connected device should be designed, but there are no mandates to follow these guidelines.
 However, considering the growing number of data security issues, governments worldwide could conceivably choose to step in and add regulations to protect consumers.

-Designing Connected Home and Building Solutions with Data Security in Mind
+Design Smart Home Solutions with Data Security in Mind

 Due to the fact that there are currently no minimum requirements for smart devices, there isn’t a standard of implementing cybersecurity into these devices.
 Many manufacturers approach cybersecurity from a cost and value perspective.
 If the cost of adding a data security chip outweighs the value the company will gain for the added feature, the designer will not add it to the product.
 Similarly, if the end-user is not willing to pay more for a high-security device, the manufacturer does not stand to financially gain very much from incorporating extra cybersecurity protocols.

 One less costly security option that we’re experimenting with at Jabil is using digital authentication certificates.
 This method does not add a hardware cost to the product.
 Instead, these certificates are codes that you can inject into the products at the factory-level during production.
 The codes digitally certify the products and create a secure link with the receiving end.